- computer vision

 I am a senior research scientist in the Computer Vision group.
 My research focuses on applying machine learning to several computer vision tasks.
 I am particularly interested in getting a semantic and global understanding of visual scenes.
 I have recently worked on instance-level and semantic visual search.
 I am also interested in representing the structure and geometry of object categories, and in reasoning at the scene-level with images and text.

-- Learning 3D Object Categories by Looking Around Them (oral presentation)
+- Paper accepted at ICCV17: Learning 3D Object Categories by Looking Around Them (oral)

 - CVPR 17 best reviewer award